biancamika/digital-garden/content/2. Literature Notes/In Online Ed Content Is No Longer King - Cohorts Are - Literature Notes.md

 + Now, content is cheap and abundant (i.e. Youtube, newsletters, blogs, social media).
 	+ Tons of alternative education programs (e.g. accelerators, incubators, low-cost/free online courses) have also emerged.
 + Because of this abundance, it's been difficult for instructors to make a living from their expertise.
-+ On the other hand, most learners are worse off for all this abundance, because ==[[More access does not translate to more engagement]]==.
++ On the other hand, most learners are worse off for all this abundance, because ==[[3.
+Permanent Notes/More access does not translate to more engagement]]==.
 + Self-directed programs (i.e. workout programs, diet plans, online courses) rely on ==learners' willpower & motivation== to stick through a course.
-This doesn't always work out; in fact, MOOC completion rate is just 3 to 6 percent. [[Willpower and motivation is finite]]
+This doesn't always work out; in fact, MOOC completion rate is just 3 to 6 percent. [[3.
+Permanent Notes/Willpower and motivation is finite]]
 + Difference between cohort-based courses and MOOCs:
 	+ engaging and real-time v.s. just self-paced
 		+ fixed start and end date